 1. Prepare a Pitch Deck

-Your pitch desk should categorically state the key aspects of your business and product.
+Your pitch deck should categorically state the key aspects of your business and product.
 Everybody likes a document to go through while you talk.
-A document nicely presented shows the hard work and gives an impression that you are well prepared for the meeting.
+A document nicely presented shows the hard work and gives the impression that you are well prepared for the meeting.
 The first three slides must be brilliantly done to catch the attention of your potential investors.
 You may also include some visual graphics and images.
 Besides that, it also ensures if either side misses a point in the discussion, it’s there on the deck.

 2. Narrate Your Story